 Night Delivery Story and Ending Explained

 After the apartment transformation when you tried to return the child, you can read the letters from the people you delivered packages to before.
 The person they talk about in these letters is a disabled man named Kouhei, who the story of Night Delivery is written about.
-It’s believed that it was his spirit who brought you to the alternate world, and then brought you back after the jump scare attack so he could show you what people thought of him.
+It’s believed that it was his spirit who brought you to the alternate world so he could show you what people thought of him.

 The people who lived here did not get along with Kouhei.
 Whatever their problem is that made them so unkind, they were especially nasty to him.
 They distanced themselves from him, abused him, and were disgusted by him.
-Despite how kind he was according to his mom, they called him ugly, a burden, and much more.
+All despite how kind he was according to his mom.

 You can learn more about Kouhei from the letters his mom wrote.
 You can read the first one by picking up the water bottle the man threw at you, and giving it to Kouhei’s dog “Aikichi”.